Alec-Stashevsky/blocklength/README.md

 The goal of `blocklength` is to simplify and automate the process of selecting a block-length to perform a bootstrap on dependent data.
 `blocklength` has several functions that take their name from the authors who have proposed them.
-Currently, there are two methods
+Currently, there are three methods
 available:

 1.  `hhj()` takes its name from the [Hall, Horowitz, and Jing